Snowflyt/megamatch/README.md

 Named arguments are used to destructure the matched value and collect the results into an object parameter.
 They can be used in any pattern except in ["Or" patterns](#or-patterns-), including arrays and objects.

 Named arguments _must not_ start with an uppercase letter, otherwise parsing will fail.
-Identifiers starting with an uppercase letter are reserved for future use.
+Identifiers starting with an uppercase letter are reserved for [ADT patterns](#adt-algebraic-data-types-patterns).

 ```typescript
 const result = match(value, {